cap-tee/cheri-docs/morello/BareMetalOnMorello/DefaultSetup/InitSequence/InitSequence.md

 The TTBR0_EL3 register specifies the translation.

+See [Understanding the default MMU set up at EL3](./../MMU/MMU.md) for a more detailed look at the default MMU set up

 ## Making Changes to the Default set up
 With the default set up, it is assumed that any bare metal code will be written at EL3 in C/C++, and is only using the DRAM0 memory region.
 If you wish to make changes to the default set up, then there are a number of options available: